 Not more than one dog or one domestic cat per home (other than any of the breeds subject to the Dangerous Dogs Act 1991 which are not permitted at all).
 You must keep any dog or cat under proper control and you must not permit it to frighten other users of the park.
 You must keep any dog on a leash not exceeding 1m in length and must not allow it to despoil the park.
 Existing pets must not be replaced without prior permission from the park owner – with the exception of guide dogs.

 No person under the age of 50 years may reside in a park home.
 The park owner reserves the right to accept semi-retired or retired persons over the age of 50 only when granting consent to sell or assign in situ.

 Occupiers will be held responsible at all times for the conduct of their visitors including grandchildren who shall not be permitted to play around any public building, on the car parks or in the area of the entrance of the park.

 Home owners are responsible for ensuring that a smoke alarm and carbon monoxide detector be fitted and maintained in full working order and electrical, sold fuel, oil and gas installations comply at all times with the various statutory requirements and that any work must be carried out by a fully qualified tradesman.

-Search for a park home with our easy to use search facility.
+Search for a property with our simple and straightforward search facility.